Discover what you are naturally good at

 Why are hard skills important?

-Training to develop hard skills has a multitude of benefits.
+Hard skills are associated with employment opportunities and prospects [1].
+Developing hard skills has a multitude of benefits.
 For starters, consider the value of an education.
-Employers understand that with a college degree comes knowledge, some degrees of experience, and dedication.
+Employers understand that with a certificate, or degree comes knowledge, some require minimum amounts of work experience, and in order to complete the course it requires dedication, commitment, hard work, resilience and good organizational skills.

 Why are Hard Skills Important to Train For